tjma2001/message-client/README.md

     npm install message-client

 This is a lightweight message client to be used when communicating with micro-services.
 The library is easy to use.
+It uses rabbitmq as the message transport.
+So you need to have a rabbitmq instance running.
+Get one at heroku or use AWS to provision one.

 You before you start make sure you have your RABBIT_HOST environment variable set.
 This should be in the following format: